Covid variants behind rise in infections across the UK

 In Northern Ireland, infections have increased to one in 19, up from one in 25.

+Paul Hunter, professor in medicine at the University of East Anglia (UEA) and an expert in infectious diseases, told the PA news agency: “At present, I suspect we will see a peak of infections that is greater than previous waves probably before the end of this month.

+“I am not sure how high the number of people in hospital because of Covid or deaths where Covid appears on the death certificate will go, but I think it likely – but not certain – that these will fall below what was seen after previous waves.”

-Meanwhile, the number of people in hospital in England who have tested positive for Covid-19 stood at 11,878 on July 7, up 33% week-on-week.
+Official data shows that the number of people in hospital in England who have tested positive for Covid-19 stood at 11,878 on July 7, up 33% week on week.

 Register for free to continue reading